jozews321/T430-Hackintosh-Opencore/README.md

 |:warning: This guide assumes prior knowledge on how to do basic Hackintosh stuff |
 |:--------------------------------------------------------------------|
-If you are new to this i suggest to go to [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) first There will be references to the linked guide throught this proccess for those that are new to this
+If you are new to this i suggest you to go to [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) first
+There will be references to the linked guide throught this proccess for those that are new to this

 ## REQUIREMENTS